Rhonda Lyne, Executive Director

 Scott Easterday, President, Website

-Scott Easterday is a singer/songwriter, performer, producer, composer, and recording artist.
-Easterday is producer, songwriter and guitarist for Expassionates.
+Scott Easterday is a musician.
+He is vocalist, songwriter and guitarist for Expassionates.
 Easterday has been active in many projects in the Kansas City music and arts community for over two decades.
-He was a producer of the rock stage at the Kansas City Spirit Fest.
-He is the local host for the multi-city showcase The Love Hangover on the day after Valentine’s Day.
-Easterday wrote review articles and produced video interviews for KCMetropolis, Kansas City’s online arts journal.
-He maintains the MMF website and also works at the Spencer Library at the Nelson-Atkins Museum of Art.
+He is the local host for the annual multi-city showcase The Love Hangover.
+MMF has an all volunteer and working board whose members are involved in the organization’s activities along with the Directors and staff.
+Easterday works with board committees and administers the MMF website.

 Chris Meck, Vice President